 Both endometriosis and adenomyosis refer to disorders in which uterine tissue grows in places it shouldn’t.
 The difference lies in the location.

-In endometriosis, uterine tissue grows outside the uterus.
+In endometriosis, uterine tissue grows outside the uterus2.
 It commonly involves the ovaries and fallopian tubes and is often accompanied by pelvic pain and an irregular menstrual cycle.

-In adenomyosis, uterine tissue grows into the muscle of the uterus.
-Both endometriosis and adenomyosis can have a detrimental impact on pregnancy, including infertility.
+In adenomyosis, uterine tissue grows into the muscle of the uterus3.
+Both endometriosis and adenomyosis can have a detrimental impact on pregnancy, including infertility4,5.

-MR imaging has been used as a non-invasive imaging method for the diagnosis of adenomyosis.
-MRI scans have also been useful for diagnosing both anterior (near the front) and posterior (near the back) endometriosis, helping clinicians detect the presence of endometriosis in all areas of the body.
+MR imaging has been used as a non-invasive imaging method for diagnosing adenomyosis6.
+MRI scans have also been useful for diagnosing both anterior (near the front) and posterior (near the back) endometriosis, helping clinicians detect the presence of endometriosis in all areas of the body7,8.

 Cancer Detection, Characterization, and Staging

-In oncology, MR imaging has been used for characterization, treatment monitoring, and disease recurrence.
+In oncology, MR imaging has been used for characterization, treatment monitoring, and disease recurrence9.

 Another area where research has found MRIs to be useful is in investigating ovarian cysts.

-A study published in Clinical and Experimental Obstetrics and Gynecology reported that about 7% of women worldwide have an ovarian cyst at some point in their lives.
-In the U.S., that number increases to 18% in postmenopausal women.
+A study published in Clinical and Experimental Obstetrics and Gynecology reported that about 7 percent of women worldwide have an ovarian cyst at some point in their lives.
+In the U.S., that number increases to 18 percent in postmenopausal women10.

 While learning that you have an ovarian cyst can be scary, it’s not necessarily a reason to worry.
 Cysts are fairly common and may not be related to cancer.
 Your clinician may order an MRI to make sure that a cyst on your ovary is indeed benign.